joematthews/extreme-angular/README.md

 The shove script will stage all files, commit with the commit message `wip: shoved`, and then push.

 > [!INFO]
 > The shove script sets [git config push.autoSetupRemote true](https://git-scm.com/docs/git-push#Documentation/git-push.txt-pushautoSetupRemote) to increase likelihood that the push will be successful.
-You will need to set this back to `false` if you prefer to set the remote branch name manually.
+If you prefer to set the remote branch names manually you will need to set this back to `false`.

 > [!WARNING]
 > The `--no-verify` flag cannot be disabled!
 To protect against untested code use a Continuous Integration solution.

 ### Continuous Integration (CI) Using GitHub Actions

-The [on-pull-request.yml](.github/workflows/on-pull-request.yml) checks all files and run tests when a branch associated with a GitHub pull request is pushed.
+The [on-pull-request.yml](.github/workflows/on-pull-request.yml) checks all files and run tests when a branch pushed that is associated with a GitHub pull request.

-The pull request cannot be merged until all checks and tests pass.
+Pull requests on GitHub cannot be merged until all checks and tests pass.
 The output of these workflows can found in the 'Actions' tab on the GitHub repository.

-To execute these checks and tests yourself run:
+To execute these checks and tests locally, run:

 ```sh
 npm run ci:all